mvandrew/gulp-filterpath/README.md

 # gulp-filterpath
-Corrects a relative path error
+Corrects the relative path error for the Gulp watch task.